kyungjae-lee/engineers-notebook/computer-networks-and-network-security/data-link-layer-address-resolution-protocol.md

 ## Address Resolution Process

-1. Upon receiving the IP address, the source machine **broadcasts** the request using the broadcast MAC address (FF:FF:FF:FF:FF:FF) if the IP address is NOT found in its ARP cache table.

-   Notice that the broadcast address used here is  the **MAC Address** not the IP Address because ARP is the Data Link Layer (Layer 2) protocol.

-2. Target machine responds (**unicast**) with its physical (MAC) address.

-   Other hosts in the network will first accept the request because it is a broadcasted message, then check the network layer header only to find that the destination IP address does not match their own.
-As a result, they discard the message.
+Let's say Host A wants to communicate with Host B.

+1. Host A looks up its ARP table to find the MAC address of Host B.
+2. If not found, Host A broadcasts an **ARP Request** with the destination IP address set to Host B's IP, and the destination MAC address set to FF:FF:FF:FF:FF:FF (Ethernet **broadcast**).
+3. Switch will forward the frame out to all interfaces except the incoming interface.
+(Flooding)
+4. All hosts on the LAN will receive the broadcast but, only Host B will **ARP Reply** with its MAC address (Ethernet **unicast**).
+5. Host A will store the Host B's IP-MAC address pair in its ARP table and communication will take place.

-* When a device in a LAN boots up the first ARP it sends out will be to obtain the MAC address of the default gateway.
+When a device in a LAN boots up the first ARP it sends out will most likely to be to obtain the MAC address of the default gateway.
 This is because most of the cases the device will try to send out or receive things to or from the Internet.